ilg-archived/arm-none-eabi-gcc/PUBLISH.md

 - commit the `gnu-mcu-eclipse.github.io-source` project; use a message like **GNU MCU Eclipse ARM Embedded GCC v7.2.1-1.1 released**
-- wait for the Travis build to complete; occasionally links to not work, and might need to restart the build.
+- wait for the Travis build to complete; occasionally links to not work, and might need to restart the build
 - remember the post URL, since it must be updated in the release page

 ## Create the xPack release

-Follow the instructions on the [gnu-mcu-eclipse/arm-none-eabi-gcc-xpack](https://github.com/gnu-mcu-eclipse/arm-none-eabi-gcc-xpack/blob/xpack/README.md#maintainer-info) page.
+Follow the instructions from the [gnu-mcu-eclipse/arm-none-eabi-gcc-xpack](https://github.com/gnu-mcu-eclipse/arm-none-eabi-gcc-xpack/blob/xpack/README.md#maintainer-info) page.